gilday/fast-grades/README.md

 Parts of Scrum I adopted

-1. User stories and story writing workshop
+1. User stories and story writing workshops
 2. Story estimation and prioritization in a product backlog
 3. Burndown chart to measure velocity
 4. Sashimi - address all aspects of the system in order to get it minimally working as soon as possible so the product owners can "touch it"
 5. Sprint backlogs with stories broken into tasks for 2 - 3 week sprints.
 The first sprint was 3 weeks and all later sprints were 2 weeks.
-6. Let the number of stories completed in the previous sprint drive the story points planned for the next sprint
+6. Let the number of stories completed in the previous sprint drive the size of the next sprint
 7. Retrospectives done at the conclusion of each sprint and documented in the sprint backlog

 ## Agile Practices